Finite torsors over strongly $F$-regular singularities: On the existence of a maximal cover

 \subsection{The generalized transformation rule for the $F$-signature}

-From the transformation rule in \cite{CarvajalSchwedeTuckerEtaleFundFsignature}, we learned that, if $G'$ is \'etale, the size of the $F$-signature of $R$ imposes strong conditions on the existence and size of local extensions $R \subset S'$ such as the ones in \autoref{pro.TechnicalProposition}.
-In the following theorem, we abstract the essential properties we require for this transformation rule to exist.
+By the transformation rule in \cite{CarvajalSchwedeTuckerEtaleFundFsignature}, the size of $s(R) \in [0,1]$---the $F$-signature of $R$---imposes constraints on the existence and size of local extensions $R \subset S'$ in \autoref{pro.TechnicalProposition} if $G'/\kay$ is \'etale.
+We abstract here the properties we require for this transformation rule to exist in further generality.